Marquess Wen of Wei: Appointment of Li Kui

+Duke Wen's appointment of officials, including Li Kui (often considered by Chinese historians the first Legalist), Zhai Huang, Yue Yang, Wu Qi, and Ximen Bao, to advance changes in government that would later be considered Legalist, would arguably make Wei one of the first states to do so, and make Wen an important figure in the "Legalist" pantheon.

 Wei becomes a hegemon

 When war broke out between the states of Han and Zhao, the Han State sent a special ambassador to Wei to ask for military assistance.
 The envoy said: "We hope that your noble country can lend us troops to attack Zhao," whereupon Marquess Wen replied "As sovereign I will tell you that the Marquess of Zhao and I are like brothers, therefore I dare not lend you troops to attack his country."
 Subsequently, the Zhao state sent an envoy with an identical request for an attack against Han.
 Again Marquess Wen replied "As sovereign I will tell you that the Marquess of Han and I are like brothers, therefore I dare not lend you troops to attack his country."
 As a result, neither Han nor Zhao received military assistance from Wei, and both envoys returned angrily to their capitals.
 Not long afterwards, they discovered that Marquess Wen had already mediated in the dispute, and thereafter both Zhao and Han were made to pay separate tribute to Wei.
-Later, during the Song Dynasty, Sima Guang remarked: "As a result, Wei became the strongest of the Jin vassal states with both Han and Zhao unable to match it militarily."
+Later, during the Song dynasty, Sima Guang remarked: "As a result, Wei became the strongest of the Jin vassal states with both Han and Zhao unable to match it militarily."

 Seizure of Xihe

 The military commander Wu Qi threw his support behind the State of Wei when he heard that Marquess Wen was a wise and able leader.
 Marquess Wen asked Li Kui for his opinion of Wú Qĭ and was told: "He avidly seeks fame and glory and is a womanizer, having said that, if you put him at the head of an attack force, even Sima Rangju would not be his equal."
 On hearing this Marquess Wen made Wú Qĭ a general in his army and asked him to lead his troops into the State of Qin and seize five cities.
 General Wú Qĭ subsequently occupied Qin territory to the east of the Luo River for the four years between 409 and 406 BCE thereby expanding the State of Wei along its western borders.
 Marquess Wen then established the Xihe Commandery consisting of the five captured cities.